nathannye/sanity-yaml/README.md

-> 🚨 This library is under active development, syntax is up for grabs at the moment but the premise will remain the same.
-I highly recommend not installing this while I work out the kinks
+> 🚨 This library is under active development, breaking changes are to be expected while I figure out the best way to use this.

 # What is this
 A bulk Sanity.io schema and component generator.
-Write your schemas (images, arrays, objects, whatecer you want) in yaml with basic validation rules and print them to files using handlebars templates.
+Write your schemas (images, arrays, objects, whatever you want) in yaml with basic validation rules and print them to files using handlebars templates.

 # Why
 One of the first steps to building a new CMS-driven site is creating the schemas/sections and the matching frontend components.
 It's not fast work, for me it's 90m to an hour at least, every time.
 So to save myself some time I made this, much faster to write a yaml-ish syntax and generate proper schemas and files than to type it all by hand, or leave it up to interpretation by your model of choice